Combodo/itop-object-copier/readme.txt

 For any source object, you will have to define a rule:
  * source_scope: an OQL (no parameter)
  * allowed_profiles: A CSV list of profiles.
 If no profile is defined then anybody can see the menu
+ * menu_label: Label or dictionary entry for the new menu entry
+ * form_label: Label or dictionary entry for the form header
- * label: Label or dictionary entry
+ * report_label: Label or dictionary entry for the report once the object has been created
- * dest_class: Class of the object to create
+ * dest_class: Class of the object to create.
+If empty, it defaults to the class of the source object
  * preset: Series of actions to preset the object in the creation form
  * retrofit: Series of actions to retrofit some information from the created object to the source object